How to Avoid Extra Charges in Freight Shipping

 Most carriers and brokers offer credit terms.
 Ideally, you should use these terms to finance your freight shipping, collecting from your customers for each load before you need to pay the freight bill.
 But be sure to pay the freight costs promptly when invoiced to avoid finance or collection fees.

 11. Describe the load carefully so you get the correct trailer type

 Be sure to carefully describe what you are shipping to the carrier or broker, so they dispatch the correct equipment.
-You don’t want them to show up with a van when you need a step-deck, for example, and you cannot be sure you are getting the best rate unless you know what equipment type you need.
-Just because a carrier has a excellent rate for one equipment type does not mean they have the best rates for any other.
+You don’t want them to show up with a van when you need a step deck, for example, and you cannot be sure you are getting the best rate unless you know what equipment type you need.
+Just because a carrier has an excellent rate for one equipment type does not mean they have the best rates for any other.

 12. If you need temperature control, be sure to state it upfront